bordplate/rac1-multiplayer/prx/README.md

 - The name of the config setting used to enable the module
 - The name of the module initialization function
 - The name of the module shutdown/deinitialization function
+- List of module dependencies.
+    - The short names of modules are added to the list to force them to be loaded as a dependency, for example:
+        ```c
+        { "foobar", "The Foobar module", "enableFoobar", foobarInit, foobarShutdown, { "moduleA", "moduleB" } }
+        { "moduleA", ... }
+        { "moduleB", ... }
+        ```
+    - If the dependency is not enabled, or can't be loaded, then the dependent module won't be loaded.
+Check the log to troubleshoot why your module isn't loading.

 If you have followed these steps correctly and have added a new config setting to enable your module, your module name should come up during the initialisation stage in the RPCS3 TTY log, like in the following example:
 ```